 \subsection{Waveform Design and Beamforming}

-In order to make the best use of spectral windows, THz-specific optimized multi-carrier waveform designs are required, other than orthogonal frequency-division multiplexing (OFDM).
-Since the channel is assumed flat at THz, such designs would typically be single-carrier, with the possibility of encorporating carrier aggregation schemes.
-Furthermore, maintaining an efficient use of resources can be achieved through optimization frameworks that jointly control transmission power, sub-window allocation, and modulation formats.
-For example, a multi-wideband waveform design for distance-adaptive THz communications is developed in \cite{Han7321055} to enable communications over long-distance networks.
-The optimization framework is designed to solve for the number of frames and transmission power, with the objective of maximizing the communication range.
-The optimization framework in \cite{Han7321055} takes into consideration the characteristics of distance-varying spectral windows, as well as temporal broadening effects and delay spreads.
-This scheme severely exploits the transmit power, achieving $\unit[30]{Gb/sec}$ at $\unit[22.5]{m}$ communication range.
+In order to make the best use of spectral windows, THz-specific, optimized, multi-carrier waveform designs are required besides orthogonal frequency-division multiplexing.
+Since the channel is assumed flat, such designs would typically be single-carrier, with the possibility of incorporating carrier aggregation schemes.
+Nevertheless, due to some multipath components, frequency selectivity can still occur in THz indoor environments, and THz receivers can themselves be frequency selective.
+An efficient use of resources can be maintained through optimization frameworks that jointly control transmission power, sub-window allocation, and modulation formats.
+Similarly, efficient beamforming schemes are required so as to overcome the high path loss and account for the distance-dependent and frequency-dependent THz-channel characteristics.
+Furthermore, the THz channel's path components can split into different spatial directions for different sub-carrier frequencies or different frequencies within a subcarrier.
+This beam-squint effect results in a considerable array-gain loss.
+Since such losses are more significant in analog architectures, novel hybrid precoding architectures should be developed to mitigate the resultant beam-squint.
+Novel signal-processing techniques, such as sparse factorizations of delay Vandermonde matrices \cite{8974228Perera}, for example, can enable beam-squint-free communications.

-Similarly, efficient beamforming schemes are required, so as to overcome the high path loss and account for the distance-dependent and frequency-dependent characteristics of the THz channel.
-A hybrid beamforming scheme is developed in \cite{Lin7116524}, with multi-carrier transmission, using analog beamforming for user grouping and digital beamforming with dynamic SAs at the baseband.
-An adaptive power allocation scheme is proposed for targeting different distances, alongside a SA selection algorithm that reduces the cost of radio frequency circuits.
-In the analog domain, different user groups can share the same frequency without correlation, and same user groups are allocated at orthogonal frequencies.
-In the digital domain, the data streams of a user group are assigned to specific SAs.